Our many partners support the mission of Bienestar in a variety of ways…

 Our partnership with Audubon Society of Portland (www.audubonportland.org) has been making Explorador Camp possible since 2006 for resident children in grades 3-8 every summer.
 The Audubon Society partnership also allows us to host family nature outings during the year for families and special environmental projects for teens.

 Centro Cultural (www.centrocultural.org) has been our partner for decades in their programs and services for Latinos and offering a central community gathering hub.
+We are conducting outreach among our residents for their new Centro de Prosperidad.

 Community Action (www.caowash.org) Partners with Bienestar in advocacy efforts fighting poverty.
 We also refer residents to many of their programs, including energy assistance, headstart and others.